Is a property a good investment?

 Management Maintenance Fees: These are the fees that the building management collects from all owners to pay for their salaries, maintenance of elevators, general upkeep, and security personnel.

 Typically (but not always), developers pay the maintenance fees for owners for the first one or two years.

 |Rented out for||1,600|

-|Profit or Loss||-763|
+|Profit or Loss||-RM 763|

-According to this table, you’re actually at a RM 763 deficit each month.
+According to this table, you’re at a RM 763 deficit each month.
 In a year, that adds up to RM 9,156!

-Let’s recap your loses: 2 months of full mortgage payments during setup RM 4,000 + RM 10,000 (setup costs) = You’re currently down RM 14,000.
+Let’s recap your loses: 2 months of full mortgage payments during the setup process; RM 4,000 + RM 10,000 (setup cost) = You’re currently down RM 14,000.